Alternative remedies for depression

-If you do choose to use these or other herbs, always check with your doctor first to make sure they won’t interact with any medicines you might be taking.
+If you do choose to use these or other herbs, always check with your doctor first to make sure they won’t interact with any medication you might be taking.

-Although some herbs and supplements show promise in treating depression, they aren’t a consistent or reliable substitute for treatments when you experience severe depression.
-You should call a doctor right away if you have severe depression or thoughts of hurting yourself.
-Don’t try to rely on supplements as a way to pull you through these severe symptoms.
+Although some herbs and supplements show promise in treating depression, they aren’t a consistent or reliable option when you experience severe depression.
+Don’t rely on supplements as a way to pull you through severe depression symptoms.
 Depression can be a serious disease.
-You should work with your doctor to find a treatment plan that fits for you.
+Work with your doctor to find a treatment plan that works for you.